 are reptiles of the order Testudines (or Chelonii) characterised by a special bony or cartilaginous shell developed from their ribs and acting as a shield.

 “Turtle” may refer to the order as a whole (American English) or to fresh-water and sea-dwelling testudines (British English).
 The order Testudines includes both extant (living) and extinct species.
-The earliest known members of this group date from, making turtles one of the oldest reptile groups and a more ancient group than snakes or crocodilians.
+The earliest known members of this group date from 157 million years ago, making turtles one of the oldest reptile groups and a more ancient group than snakes or crocodilians.
 Of the 327 known species alive today, some are highly endangered.